eressegu/atlas-example-workflow/_episodes/03-analyisorganization.md

 ## Running over events

-We first initialize the EDM as shown in the following code snippet
+We first initialize the EDM as shown in the following code snippet.
+You will see the following pieces of code in `AnalysisPayload/util/AnalysisPayload.cxx`.

 ~~~
 xAOD::Init();